Beejay04/CAPSTONE-KMS-PROJECT-DOCUMENTATION/README.md

  3. Check Profitability
 Ensure that high sales are also yielding healthy profit margins — not just volume.

-## Recommendation
+## Recommendations
 1. Double Down on High-Demand Tech Products
 Expand inventory for best-selling items in the Technology category, especially those with consistent demand.

  2. Create Bundle Offers or Packages